What will the hospital of tomorrow look like?

 In other words, this monitoring has allowed the company to think about its innovation ecosystem in a much more open and effective way, to take a real step aside and to quickly gather expressions of interest, then to initiate collaborations in record time.

-The TransMedTech Institute now uses our monitoring and analysis tools to carry out exactly this type of analysis upstream, to validate, de-risk and accelerate the innovation processes proposed to it by the practitioners and researchers who work daily in Montreal hospitals.
+The TransMedTech Institute now uses our monitoring and analysis tools to perform exactly this type of upstream analysis, to validate, de-risk and accelerate the innovation processes proposed to it by the practitioners and researchers who work daily in Montreal hospitals.”

 Will the hospital of the future be a caring hospital?

-This is the ambition that the TransMedTech Institute carries and which it has translated into the heart of its support processes.
+This is the ambition that the TransMedTech Institute embodies and has translated into the heart of its support processes.”

 Is the technology mature enough to achieve this?

-CL: That's why the concept of Value-Based Healthcare —which encompasses developing a healthcare system based on demonstrating added value in the eyes of the patient—is crucial.
-We can imagine technologies that are wonderful from a technical and scientific point of view, but which might overlook the "use" dimension and prove very problematic for the patient.
+Christophe Lecante : “This is why the concept of Value Based Health Care — which encompasses developing a healthcare system based on demonstrating added value in the eyes of the patient — is crucial.
+We can imagine technologies that are wonderful from a technical and scientific point of view, but which could miss the “use” dimension and prove very problematic for the patient.”

 How can we ensure that a technology is well suited to the patient's needs?

-MP F: For example, we're supporting a project to equip 300 nursing home patients with smartwatches.
-The major challenge is preventing patients from taking the watches.
-The project leaders are therefore considering the possibility of using smart clothing instead, which would be more comfortable to wear.
+Marie-Pierre Faure : “ For example, we are supporting a project to equip 300 patients in a retirement home with smartwatches.
+The major challenge is preventing the patients from taking the watches.
+The project leaders are therefore considering the possibility of using smart clothing instead, which would be more comfortable to wear.”

 All these questions ultimately come down to the issue of the acceptability of the technology…

-MP F: There are technological challenges, certainly, but not only that.
-There are challenges of social transposition, cultural evolution, scaling up, changes in uses and adaptation of devices.
+Marie-Pierre Faure : “ There are technological challenges, certainly, but not only that.
+There are challenges of social transposition, of evolving cultures, of scaling up, of changing uses and of adapting devices.

 Why is it that the shared medical record is not yet a reality?